owensgl/intro-genomics/syllabus.md

 There will be two exams in this course.
 One on the week of the February 14th, the second on the week of April 3rd.
 Both exams will be on Brightspace, open-book and will occur outside of class time, with a flexible start time.
-Exams will not be cumulative, although concepts and material may span both exam periods.
+Exams will not be cumulative, although concepts and material may span both exam periods. **You are not allowed to communicate with others or use AI software during exams**

 ### Make-up policy